brian6484/CSKnowledge/Cloud/Design/Non-functional requirements.md

 1) caching - quick access of frequently requested data
 2) database indexing - speeds up query responses
 3) load balancer - efficiently distributes traffic to instances
+4) **partitions in topics in Kafka** increases throughput but also INCREASES LATENCY.
+There is always tradedoff between throughput and latency as both are inversely proportional

 ## Highly available
 It means minimal downtime and being operational most of the time to 99%